yugabyte/yugabyte-db/community/learn/content/ysql/Chinook-Sample-Database.md

 ### Download the Chinook Scripts

-You can download the Chinook database that is compatible with YugaByte DB from our GitHub repo.
+You can download the Chinook database that is compatible with YugabyteDB from our GitHub repo.
 The three files are:

-* [chinook_ddl.sql](https://github.com/YugaByte/yugabyte-db/blob/master/sample/chinook_ddl.sql) which creates tables and constraints
+* [chinook_ddl.sql](https://github.com/Yugabyte/yugabyte-db/blob/master/sample/chinook_ddl.sql) which creates tables and constraints
-* [chinook_genres_artists_albums.sql](https://github.com/YugaByte/yugabyte-db/blob/master/sample/chinook_genres_artists_albums.sql) which loads artist and album information
+* [chinook_genres_artists_albums.sql](https://github.com/Yugabyte/yugabyte-db/blob/master/sample/chinook_genres_artists_albums.sql) which loads artist and album information
-* [chinook_songs.sql](https://github.com/YugaByte/yugabyte-db/blob/master/sample/chinook_songs.sql) which loads individual song information
+* [chinook_songs.sql](https://github.com/Yugabyte/yugabyte-db/blob/master/sample/chinook_songs.sql) which loads individual song information

 We’ve purposely broken up what would otherwise be a very large script.
-By breaking it up into building blocks, it’ll be easier to see what YugaByteDB is doing and spot any problems (if you encounter them) a lot easier.
+By breaking it up into building blocks, it’ll be easier to see what YugabyteDB is doing and spot any problems (if you encounter them) a lot easier.

 ### Create the Chinook Database